thalesfreirefarias/DailyStudy/README.md

 Daily update:
 - Day 1 : Color Print
 - Day 2 : Funnel chart
-- Day3 : Pie Chart
+- Day 3 : Pie Chart
+- Day 4 : Using a Country name you'll find more about about his country